neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 ### 2. **Full or incremental pipeline classes**
 Use the pre-made pipelines to run end-to-end processing:

-- `FullPipeline`: assumes randomised complete clockwise and counter-clockwise rotations.
+- {class}`derotation.analysis.full_derotation_pipeline.FullPipeline`: assumes randomised complete clockwise and counter-clockwise rotations.
 It includes:
   - Analog signal parsing
   - Angle interpolation
   - Bayesian optimization for center estimation
-  - Derotation by line (calling `derotate_an_image_array_line_by_line`)
+  - Derotation by line (calling {func}`derotation.derotate_by_line.derotate_an_image_array_line_by_line`)

-- `IncrementalPipeline`: assumes a continuous rotation performed in small increments.
-It inherits functionality from the `FullPipeline` but does not perform Bayesian optimization.
+- {class}`derotation.analysis.incremental_derotation_pipeline.IncrementalPipeline`: assumes a continuous rotation performed in small increments.
+It inherits functionality from the {class}`derotation.analysis.full_derotation_pipeline.FullPipeline` but does not perform Bayesian optimization.
 It can be useful as an alternative way to estimate center of rotation.

 Both pipelines accept a configuration dictionary (see the [configuration guide](configuration)) and output:
 - Derotated TIFF